-- 5.11 Equipment Measurements - 5.11.a Equipment measurements are carried out only on request by a team through a captain, alternate captain, or team staff member at a stoppage in play.
-The specific dimension of the stick or goalkeeper's pads, blocker, or catching glove to be measured (e.g. tip, width, length) or stick component compatibility issue must be identified at the time of the request. - Comment: On-ice officials must use discretion when reacting to requests for equipment checks.
+5.11 Equipment Measurements

+- 5.11.a Equipment measurements are carried out only on request by a team through a captain, alternate captain, or team staff member at a stoppage in play.
+The specific dimension of the stick or goalkeeper's pads, blocker, or catching glove to be measured (e.g. tip, width, length) or stick component compatibility issue shall be identified at the time of the request. - NOTE On-ice officials must use discretion when reacting to requests for equipment checks.
 On-ice officials are encouraged to accommodate requests that are reasonable, however, checking protective equipment at every request could lead to excessive delays in the game.

-- Equipment - 5.11.b The measurement shall be conducted immediately, at the onice officials' crease.
+- 5.11.b The measurement shall be conducted immediately, at the onice officials' crease.
 The goalkeeper's pads, blocker, or catching glove shall be measured with the goalkeeper wearing the equipment. - 5.11.c Only one measurement shall be permitted per team per stoppage in play. - 5.11.d If the equipment measured is within specifications, the requesting team shall be assessed a Delay of Game penalty. - 5.11.e If the equipment measured is not within specifications, the offending player shall be assessed a Delay of Game penalty.
 An illegal stick, unless it is only too long for that skater, shall be removed from the game.
-The player serving the penalty must take a legal stick to the penalty bench.
-In the case of goalkeeper equipment, the illegal pads, blocker, or catching glove may not be used unless they are adjusted and made legal. - NOTE: The stoppage was caused by some other event, so the result of the equipment measurement does not affect the awarding of the free pass to resume play. - Case 1: Team A requests a measurement of the tip of the playing end of B1's Ringette stick.
-The stick is measured and: - a. the tip is legal. - b. the tip is smaller than the minimum allowable thickness. - Ruling 1: If an equipment measurement is requested, either one team or the other will be assessed a Delay of Game penalty. - a.
-Team A is assessed a Delay of Game penalty. - b.
+The player serving the penalty shall take a legal stick to the penalty bench.
+In the case of goalkeeper equipment, the illegal pads, blocker, or catching glove may not be used unless they are adjusted and made legal. - NOTE: Since the stoppage in play was caused by some other event, the result of the equipment measurement does not affect the awarding of the free pass to resume play. - Case 1: Team A requests a measurement of the tip of the playing end of B1's Ringette stick.
+The stick is measured and: a. the tip is legal. - b. the tip is smaller than the minimum allowable thickness. - Ruling 1: If an equipment measurement is requested, either one team or the other will be assessed a Delay of Game penalty. - a.
+Team A is assessed a Delay of Game penalty.
+(Rules 5.2.b 5.2.h, 5.11.d & 14.5.r) - b.
 B1 is assessed a Delay of Game penalty.
-The stick is illegal and must be removed from the game.
-B1 must take another legal stick to the penalty bench. - Case 2: Team B requests a measurement of the length of A1's Ringette stick.
-A1's stick is too long. - Ruling 2: A1 is assessed a Delay of Game penalty and must take another legal stick to the penalty bench.
-A1's original stick may be legal for use by a taller teammate, so it does not have to be removed from the game. - Case 3: A1 scores a goal.
+The stick is illegal and shall be removed from the game.
+B1 shall take another legal stick to the penalty bench.
+(Rules 5.2.b 5.2.h, 5.11.e & 14.5.q) - Case 2: Team B requests a measurement of the length of A1's Ringette stick.
+A1's stick is too long. - Ruling 2: A1 is assessed a Delay of Game penalty and shall take another legal stick to the penalty bench.
+A1's original stick may be legal for use by a taller teammate, so it does not have to be removed from the game.
+(Rules 5.2.i, 5.11.e & 14.5.q) - Case 3: A1 scores a goal.
 After the goal has been scored, Team B requests a measurement of A1's Ringette stick.
 The stick is illegal.